FreeBSD/amd64 (pc3.example.org) (ttyv0) login:

 Used by dump(8) to determine which file systems require dumping.
 If the field is missing, a value of zero is assumed.

-Determines the order in which file systems should be checked.
+Determines the order in which UFS file systems should be checked by fsck(8) after a reboot.
 File systems that should be skipped should have their

 passnoset to zero.
 The root file system needs to be checked before everything else and should have its